jeroenooms/opencpu-pages/_posts/2013-12-06-jsonlite-a-smarter-json-encoder.md

  - Simple dataset: <a href="https://api.github.com/users/hadley/orgs" target="_blank">https://api.github.com/users/hadley/orgs</a>
  - Nested dataset: <a href="https://api.github.com/users/hadley/repos" target="_blank">https://api.github.com/users/hadley/repos</a>

 These JSON structures obviously represent data tables, or in R terminology: data frames.
-The first structure represents a single table; the second structure represents a relational structure with two tables: the `owner` property in the main table was generated from a foreign key that points to a record in a second table (owners).
-However, as we can see, these tables are structured **by row**, wereas R likes data frames **by column**.
+The first structure is a single table; the second structure has a relational structure with two tables: the `owner` property in the main table was generated from a foreign key that points to a record in a second table (owners).
+However, in their JSON representation these tables are structured **by row**, wereas R likes data frames **by column**.
 This is one example where `jsonlite` goes beyond other packages, and actually returns a data frame:

 {% highlight r%}
 library(jsonlite)